alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/04/pipelines-for-dotnet.md

     build -->
     unittests[unit tests]
-    unittests --if program--> publish --with docker--> dockerk8s[docker / kubernetes] publish --without docker--> zipinstaller[zip / installer]
+    unittests --if program--> publish --with docker--> dockerk8s[docker / kubernetes] publish --no docker--> zipinstaller[zip / installer]
     unittests --if nuget package--> pack --> nugetpush[nuget push]
 ```

-### clone
+### checkout

 Fetches the code from the Git branch.
-If it's a CI process, the branch is the one that intends to be merged; if it's a CD, the code is from the release branch, such as *develop*, *master* or *release_candidate*.
+If it's a (integration) CI process, the branch is the one that intends to be merged; if it's a CD (deployment), the code is from the release branch, such as *develop*, *master* or *release_candidate*.

 Command line: `git clone`